Melbourne’s Rental Crisis: Why 2026 Rents May Climb Again

 Nevertheless, the momentum is encouraging.
 Housing advocates widely agree that increasing supply is crucial for resolving our rental crisis.
 These tax-incentivised projects should progressively ease Melbourne’s housing shortage by introducing modern, tenant-focused homes.
 I’m optimistic that, as these apartments become available, more families will find affordable places to live, gradually slowing the rapid rise of Melbourne rents.
 It’s a long-term strategy, but one likely to ease rental pressures significantly over time.
 If you are moving within Victoria soon, please check my change of address checklist now.

 Several support programs help Melbourne renters facing affordability issues.
-The Commonwealth Rent Assistance (CRA) subsidy increased maximum rates by 15% in September 2023, providing financial relief for low-income tenants.
+The Commonwealth Rent Assistance (CRA) subsidy increased maximum rates by 15% in September 2023, then increased again by 10% in September 2024 (on top of regular indexation), providing added relief for eligible low-income tenants.
 Victoria offers RentAssist, an interest-free loan for rental bonds.
 Additionally, community organisations and charities offer emergency rental payments and financial counselling.
 Tenants Victoria provides free legal advice and support for disputes and evictions, complemented by grassroots groups like Renters and Housing Union (RAHU) advocating tenant rights.
-Consumer Affairs Victoria also investigates excessive rent increases, handling 5,448 such challenges in 2022–23 alone—a 120% increase from the previous year.
+Consumer Affairs Victoria also investigates excessive rent increases, handling 7,469 excessive rent applications in 2023–24 (up from 5,448 the year before).

 To make it easier for readers, I’ve compiled a brief overview of key support options for tenants: